martacduarte/blood-gene-expression-ageing-prediction/README.md

 The final model (XGBoost) achieves a test MAE of 7.35 years and R² of 0.506 on a held-out set of 152 donors.
 The gene signature is interpreted using ElasticNet coefficients and SHAP values, and cross-validated against published transcriptomic ageing signatures and a STRING protein-protein interaction network.
 Synthetic oversampling (SMOGN) was also evaluated to address training set age imbalance, but did not improve performance and was not adopted in the final pipeline (see `smogn/`).

-Full methodological details, results, and discussion are available in the accompanying thesis.

 ## Repository structure

-The pipeline is organised into folders matching the methodology described in Chapter 3 of the thesis:
+The pipeline is organised into:

 ```
 .